Zabuzard/MightyGau-8Avenger/src/readme.txt

 - increased muzzle velocity to 1030 m/s
 - increased direct and indirect hit damage
 - increased bullet spread
-- added 2 burst modes: ‚ÄúLow‚Äù (1.5s, 2100rpm) and ‚ÄúHigh‚Äù (1.5s, 4200rpm)
+- added 2 burst modes: ìLowî (1.5s, 2100rpm) and ìHighî (1.5s, 4200rpm)
 - magazine size of 1174 rounds
-- changed weapon sound (featuring the typical GAU-8 ‚Äúfart of death‚Äù)
+- changed weapon sound (featuring the typical GAU-8 ìfart of deathî)
 - new impact sound
 - smoke effect while shooting the gun
 - new impact effects (more smoke, flashing light of explosions)
 - removed tracer-effects
 - the A-164 now carries 240 countermeasure flares
-- weapon can now lock onto laser targets
+- weapon can now lock onto all kind of targets like laser and infrared targets

 **** Supported Vehicles ****
 - A-164 Wipeout (Vanilla)